-The branch office of the OeAI in Athens, founded in 1898, investigates the cultural heritage of Greece and the Aegean, that has become defining for Europe and the world in many respects.
-The branch office constitutes a central point of intersection between Greece and Austria, since it represents and communicates Austrian research in Greece, and vice versa.
+The Athens Branch of the Austrian Archaeological Institute (OeAI), founded in 1898, serves the study of the cultural heritage of Greece and the Aegean, which in many ways has become formative for Europe and the world.
+The branch office forms a central interface between Greece and Austria, as it represents and communicates Austrian research in Greece and vice versa.

-The institute building was constructed according to plans by the architect Ernst Ziller, on a plot of land donated by the Greek state for this purpose on Leoforos Alexandras street near the Greek National Museum; it opened in 1908.
-Today, in addition to offices, it houses an apartment for guests and fellows of the Institute, as well as a professional library which is open to colleagues for study purposes.
+The building of the OeAI was constructed according to plans by the architect Ernst Ziller on a plot of land donated for this purpose by the Greek state on Leoforos Alexandras near the Greek National Museum and opened in 1908.
+Today, in addition to office space, it houses a flat for the guests of the Institute and scholarship holders as well as a specialist library, which is open to colleagues for study.

-The areas of responsibility of the OeAI Athens include research and excavation activities, as well as specialised and administrative support of Austrian scholars and students during their research in Greece.
-It advocates on behalf of Austrian applications for field research (excavations, surveys, geophysical surveys), authorisations for study, material inspections, analysis of material samples, as well as permissions for guiding (for excursions) at the Greek Ministry of Culture and Sport.
-In preparing applications to the Greek antiquities authority, the OeAI ensures that guidelines for the right to apply are followed.
+The tasks of the OeAI Athens include research and excavation work, technical and administrative support for Austrian scholars and students in their research in Greece.
+It represents Austrian applications for archaeological field research (excavations, surveys, geophysics), study permits, material autopsies, analysis of material samples and guide permits (for excursions) at the Greek Ministry of Culture and Sports.
+When preparing the proposals to the Greek Department of Antiquities, it is important to use the guidelines for submitting applications.

-The ATHENS-Fellowship of the OeAW offers qualified scholars from all areas of antiquity and archaeology the possibility for a research residency at the Athens branch office, in order to take advantage of the ideal research infrastructure not only at the OeAI but also at the many other foreign Institutes in Athens.
+Fellowships of the Austrian Academy of Sciences offer qualified researchers from all fields of ancient studies and archaeology the possibility of a research stay at the OeAI in Athens, in order to be able to use the ideal research infrastructure at the OeAI, but also at the many other foreign institutes in Athens.

-Every two years the OeAI Athens carries out a Summer School that takes place with the participation of university lecturers from Austrian universities and research establishments.
-The calls for proposals, on a specific theme, are directed towards small groups of motivated junior scholars (doctoral students and post-docs) from all Austrian universities in the disciplines of prehistory, early history, classical archaeology, architecture (building history), ancient history and classical studies, epigraphy, numismatics, classical philology and Byzantine studies.
-Due to the Covid-19 pandemic, the next Summer School is planned for 2022.
+At irregular intervals, the Austrian Archaeological Institute at Athens organises a summer school that takes place with the participation of university lecturers from Austrian universities and research institutions.
+The call for proposals on a specific theme are directed towards small groups of motivated young researchers (doctoral candidates and postdocs) from all Austrian universities in the fields of Prehistory and Early History, Classical Archaeology, Architecture (Building History), Ancient History and Classical Studies, Epigraphy, Numismatics, Classical Philology and Byzantine Studies.
+The next Summer School is planned for 2024.

-The new publication series, »Arete.
-Publications of the OeAI in Athens« is designed to disseminate research projects on Greek themes, extending from antiquity up until the Byzantine era.
-In particular, this journal publishes research and excavation projects, but also events and conferences carried out by the Austrian Archaeological Institute in Greece, will be published here.
+The new publication series »Arete.
+Publications of the OeAI in Athens« serves the publication of research on Greek topics ranging from antiquity to the Byzantine era.
+In particular, the research and excavation projects, but also events and conferences carried out by the Austrian Archaeological Institute in Greece, will be published here.